 ‘When you enter the water, something like metamorphosis happens.
 Leaving behind the land, you go through the looking-glass surface and enter a new world, in which survival, not ambition or desire, is the dominant aim’ Roger Deakin, Waterlog

-‘Why have there been so many swimming books in the past year?’
+‘Why have there been so many swimming books in the past couple of years?’

 The last time I was asked this question, my lips parted but no words came out.
 I took a sip of water and looked out at a sea of blank faces at the literary festival audience I was speaking to.
 They expected something, however, and I delivered a stream of consciousness answer that did little to satisfactorily answer the question.
 The appeal of the water to modern swimming writers, myself included, could not be reduced easily to a simple sound bite.

 Since publishing my memoir about retracing Roger Deakin’s nature writing classic, Waterlog, in a bid to conquer anxiety, this is the question I have been asked the most.
 There is a breadth as wide as an ocean to this new swathe of swimming literature.
 To name a few: Turning, Jessica J. Lee’s memoir about swimming in fifty-two lakes around Berlin in a year; Leap In, Alexandra Heminsley’s fiercely brilliant tale of learning to swim during IVF treatment; Swell, Jenny Landreth’s history of women’s fight for swimming rights; Swimming With Seals, Victoria Whitworth’s powerful tale of sea swimming and finding solace in the waters around Orkney; and Ruth Fitzmaurice’s I Found My Tribe about her ritual dips in the Irish Sea.